 Monitoring Activities

 Proactive monitoring of internal controls helps ensure their effectiveness.
-Ongoing evaluations and periodic separate evaluations can help assess whether existing controls meet organizational standards and when adjustments are needed.
+Ongoing evaluations and periodic evaluations can help assess whether existing controls meet organizational standards and when adjustments are needed.

 Physical Safeguards

 Certain control activities depend on physical safeguards to secure facility assets, inventory, and IT equipment assets.
 These can include measures such as locks, access controls, and surveillance systems.
+RedBeam fixed RFID solutions allow users to create workflows and API integrations to manage these systems.

 Separation of Duties